 PENALTIES FOR UNINSURED VEHICLES

-Maryland drivers are required to maintain continuous insurance coverage.
+Maryland drivers must maintain continuous insurance coverage.
 In the event that a driver is caught without adequate insurance, the following actions could take place:

 - Loss of license plates and/or vehicle registration